jjimmanuel/jjimmanuel.github.io/README.md

 - Built a DCF framework in Python that utilizes Monte Carlo methods to simulate valuations given normally distributed EBITDA Margins, Revenue Growth, and Net Working Capital

 ### Projects to be Completed by Year End 2024
+**Bond Retriever -- RAG Agent for Municipal Bond Documents**
+- Building a RAG application utilizing LlamaIndex, Llama 2, and an open-source embedding model that is being fine-tuned on QA pairs from municipal bond documents
+- Currently generating thousands of QA pairs from hundreds on bond documents using gemini-flash

 **ProGemma -- A Gemma LLM Fine-Tuned on Protein Sequences**
 - Fine-tuning a Gemma LLM using the Transformers library to generate novel, yet functional, amino acid sequences, a key application in protein engineering
 - Built a custom BPE tokenizer trained on comprehensive dataset of amino acids, chemical names, and biological terms to enable efficient model training
 - Processed and managed large-scale biological datasets to train and evaluate the model

-**Bond Retriever -- RAG Agent for Municipal Bond Documents**
-- Building a RAG application utilizing LlamaIndex, Llama 2, and an open-source embedding model that is being fine-tuned on QA pairs from municipal bond documents
+**OncoVision -- Cancer Identification in Microscope Slide Images**
+- Breaking ground on training/fine-tuning a vision model to identify different types of cancer from microscope slides
+- Currently in the data collection phase; pulling image data from open source sites

 ### Publications
 Citroen, K. & **Immanuel, J.** (2024).
 State of the States: Municipal Bond Credit Perspectives [White paper].
 Conning Inc.